An Analysis of Poem "The Flea" by John Donne

 - This poem is all about a woman's denial and the argument used by the speaker to overcome that and persuade her to make love to him.
 If a flea can suck blood from them both and mingle the two in one, surely it's not too much to ask for them to get together in similar fashion?

-In Renaissance England it was very much the thing for poets to use a conceit, an argument, an extended metaphor which would allow a comparison to be made between diverse and often strange things.
+In Elizabethan England it was very much the thing for poets to use a conceit, an argument, an extended metaphor which would allow a comparison to be made between diverse and often strange things.
 In this case a flea and love's consummation.

 John Donne wrote this poem when a young man, training to be a lawyer, so many scholars think it was written to impress his male friends.
 Later on in his life Donne became seriously involved in religion, eventually ending up as dean of St Paul's cathedral, London, in 1621.
 This poem wasn't published until 1633, two years after Donne's death.